 Joji’s father has no respect for him, obviously because of his carelessness and lack of interest in sweating out to earn some money.

 When the film starts, it shows ‘inspired from Shakespeare’s Macbeth’.
-I have been right from that moment to witness death, guilt and haunting.
+I have been waiting right from that moment to witness death, guilt, and haunting.
 We get a bit of each of that, though not to the extremities of the actual Macbeth story.

 I would be giving away spoilers if I speak more about the storyline.

-It’s brilliant how Dileesh Pothen makes well-crafted, on point movies out of a simple raw theme.
+It’s brilliant how Dileesh Pothen makes well-crafted, on-point movies out of a simple raw theme.
 In Maheshinte Prathikaram it was about a guy’s revenge for being publicly humiliated.
 In Thondimuthalum Driksakshiyum, it was about a ‘Thali’ being stolen and its aftermath.
-All these narratives were well etched out and realistic at its best.
+All these narratives were well etched out and realistic at their best.
 The same applies to Joji.
 There is so much depth to the story as well as to the titular character.

 Fahad Fasil is successful in foraying the eerie aura that Joji carries along.
 There are no highly dramatic scenes for him yet he manages to stun us.

 The music of Joji is yet another highlight.
-Every time Joji tries to defend reality, there’s a cunning music that signals us his true nature.
-Justin Varghese surely aligns with Dileesh Pothen’s way of filmmaking.
+Every time Joji tries to defend reality, there’s cunning music that signals to us his true nature.
+Justin Varghese, the music director of Joji, surely aligns with Dileesh Pothen’s way of filmmaking.